 How to arrange a talk or workshop for your group

 I am available to offer lectures and workshops to professional and general audiences.
-I am also available to do readings from Your Turn for Care, as well as workshops for survivors dealing with concerns related to abusive elders, or readings and workshops from Not the price of admission: Healthy relationships after childhood trauma.
+I am available to do readings from Your Turn for Care, as well as workshops for survivors dealing with concerns related to abusive elders, or readings and workshops from Not the price of admission: Healthy relationships after childhood trauma.

 Most of the following workshops can be presented to accommodate time slots varying from 1 hour to 2 days.
 Feel free to contact me to discuss the needs and interests of your organization.
 I am always interested in working with your group to develop new presentation topics that are tailored to your group’s specific needs.